Derv-OFlynn/Fallout3rdYear/1_CloudComputing/08 DAS-NAS-SAN Storage.md

 Multiple technologies can be used when building a SAN

-Traditionally the dominant technology is Fiber Channel, but IP based solutions are also quite popular for specific applications (due to costs!)
+Traditionally the dominant technology is Fibre Channel, but IP based solutions are also quite popular for specific applications (due to costs!)

-The concept of SAN is also independent from the devices that are attached to it.
+The concept of SAN is also independent from the devices that are attached to it:
 - Can be disks, tapes, RAIDs, file servers, or other!
 - Yes, Magnetic Tape storage is still used in 2024: Often cheaper than alternative, can last 30 years or more (if kept clean, dry and protected) which is excellent for compliance with industry-specific storage regulations.